 If your first language is not English, and your language skills need upgrading before you can enrol in COMM 0005, this course is for you.
 It includes the speaking, listening, writing, and reading skills needed to carry out writing and speaking tasks in COMM 0005 and in other BCIT courses.
-In this course, you will learn about the programs offered at BCIT.
-As you read, write, and talk about these programs, you'll cover areas such as classification, cause and effect, comparison and contrast, and process descriptions.
+In this course, you will cover areas such as description, comparison and contrast, classification and cause and effect.
 Classes will include lessons on specific grammatical structures; you'll learn to recognize and correct errors in your own work, as well as in other students' work.
 Follow-up activities include the reading, speaking, writing, and listening tasks requiring the use of these structures.
 A grade of 65% in this course meets the prerequisite for COMM 0005.